Alogani/NimGo/README.md

 Yes, your code is indeed asynchronous when using NimGo, even if you don't explicitly see the asynchronous behavior.
 The asynchronicity is guaranteed by the type system, with types like GoFile and GoSocket abstractions that handle the underlying asynchronous operations.

-Unlike some other approaches that rely on futures, NimGo uses the powerful concept of stackful coroutines.
-This means that any I/O call will automatically suspend the current function, allowing the runtime to execute other tasks, and then resume the function later when the I/O operation has completed.
+When using stackless coroutines like std/asyncdispatch, an I/O call is capable of suspending only the current function, whereas stackful coroutines like NimGo can suspend an arbitrary number of function from any depth (this arbitrary number of functions is called a context).
+While suspended, the runtime is able to execute other tasks, and then resume the Coroutine/context later when the I/O operation has completed.

-You can control where the functions suspend and resume by using the goAsync and wait keywords provided by NimGo.
+You can control where the context start by using the `goAsync` keyword provided by NimGo.
+And wait for the while Coroutine to finish by using the `wait` keyword.
 This gives you a fine-grained control over the asynchronous flow of your code.

 ### But I heard all files operations were synchronous ?

-That's a common misconception.
-The operating system does consider regular file operations to be instantaneous, but that's not the case for all file-related tasks.
-Asynchronous I/O is generally not possible for regular files, which can impact the behavior of I/O libraries across programming languages (including std/asyncdispatch).
+A distinction has to be made between regular and special files.
+Special files can be asynchronous and NimGo will operates asynchronously on them if the OS permits it.
+Special files can represents, depending on the OS, pipes, sockets, etc. Regular files to the contrary stores plain text data or raw data on the filesystem.
+The operating system does consider regular file operations to be instantaneous, and asynchronous I/O is generally not possible for regular files, which can impact the behavior of I/O libraries across programming languages (including std/asyncdispatch).

-However, when there are potential sources of latency involved, such as reading from a remote server, the only solution is to use a separate thread.
-This allows the main application to continue running without being blocked by the file operation.
+So no single threaded I/O library can read in a asynchronous way regular files.
+In case of latency or for big files, you will have to rely on OS Threads.
 There are plans to introduce a multi-threaded implementation of a channel in the future.
 This would allow the current coroutine to be blocked, without interrupting the entire event loop or dispatcher thread.
 This would simplify the handling of file operations with potential latency.

 ### Is NimGo multithreaded ?